JRHB314/VBCS-Integration/LabGuide300.md

 ![](/images/lab300/300-3-27.png)<br>
 <br>

 Now we just need to create our action chain `navigateCatalogPage` (created at the flow level) and our event `clickCatalogTab` (created for each page) and we are good to go.
-Double check that you can navigate between all three pages.<br>
+Double check that you can navigate between all three pages.
 </details>

 <details>